Jerome and Jeremiah Valeska: Jeremiah Valeska

 Introduced in Season 4 under the name Xander Wilde, Jeremiah is revealed to have been a child prodigy who was sent away by his mother after suffering severe abuse at Jerome's hands.
 Jerome, however, maintains that Jeremiah manipulated their family into turning against him.
 Jeremiah admits to Jerome that he may have exaggerated certain events, but the show maintains ambiguity regarding which brother is being more truthful.
 Jeremiah is exposed to a variation of the Scarecrow's (Charlie Tahan) fear gas, which turns his skin chalk white and lips bright red, and he becomes a major antagonist in the series going forward.
-In contrast to his brash and anarchistic twin brother, Jeremiah is a more calm and calculating psychopath akin to Hannibal Lecter.
-Monaghan described Jerome as the "chain saw" and Jeremiah as the "scalpel".
+In contrast to his brash and chaotic twin brother, Jeremiah is a calm and calculating psychopath akin to Hannibal Lecter.
+Monaghan described Jerome as the "chainsaw" and Jeremiah as the "scalpel".
 Jeremiah has rejected the notion that he is insane, believing himself to be vastly more intelligent than his brother, which the actor has opined makes him irredeemable.
 He is obsessed with Bruce Wayne, whom he sees as a surrogate brother.
 Jeremiah's torture of Alfred Pennyworth (Sean Pertwee) and crippling of Selina Kyle (Camren Bicondova) to torment Bruce are reminiscent of the Joker's defining actions in the graphic novel, Batman: The Killing Joke.
-In Season 5, Jeremiah grows more unhinged and flamboyant after his plan to turn Gotham into an isolated ruin succeeds, with Monaghan taking inspiration from David Bowie and Tim Curry in his performance.
+In Season 5, Jeremiah grows more unhinged and flamboyant after Gotham becomes an isolated ruin, with Monaghan taking inspiration from David Bowie and Tim Curry in his performance.
 He becomes a boogeyman figure and revels in his infamy, but is unsatisfied because he failed to bond with Bruce.
 Jeremiah concludes that Bruce is defined by the trauma of his parents' murder, and so he creates duplicates of Bruce's parents to force him to relive his trauma so that he and Bruce can be bonded as hated enemies.
 This plan ultimately fails and Jeremiah falls into an experimental vat at the Ace Chemicals plant, referencing the Joker's most common origin story in the comics.